Update

 Requirement Telco / VoIP Providers Bitcoin ATMs (ByteFederal)

-Identity Verification Minimal / bypassed Photo ID + facial biometrics
+Identity Verification Required for Ads/Accounts Photo ID + facial biometrics

 Bitcoin ATM operators spend 5,000x more on compliance than VoIP providers — yet VoIP is where every scam begins.